elchris/hashtuner/README.md

 * Sets your `hard memory limit` to roughly `128 Megabytes`
 * Assumes a `desired execution time` between `0.5 and 1.0 seconds`

-## Usage with Custom Hard Memory Limit and Desired Execution
+## Usage with Custom Hard Memory Limit and Desired Execution Time
 ```
 php ./hastuner.phar 128000 0.8 1.3
 ```